Rakk510/Me-Version-2/_portfolio/portfolio-2.md

 ---
 title: "Oh No!
 A Monster! : Rediscovering Yourself"
-excerpt: "An interactive storytelling and journaling game about reclaiming identity."
+excerpt: "An interactive solo storytelling and journaling game about reclaiming your identity when you seem to have suddenly misplaced it."
 collection: portfolio
 ---